What do I need to get a library card?

 I lost/damaged a book/CD book/DVD.
 Can I bring another copy to replace it?

 As of April 1, 2022, Prescott Public Library no longer accept trades for lost or non-repairable damaged items.
 If the item is from another library, replacement circumstances may vary.
-Call the library at 928.777.1539 or visit a Check Out desk for more information.
+Please do not purchase or bring a replacement copy without verifying with a staff member.
+Call the library at 928.777.1524 or visit a Check Out desk for more information.

 How do I update my address/email/phone number on my library account?